 Mickey Mantle is the most valuable card in the set with better copies usually pushing past $1,000, while Roberto Clemente, Willie Mays and the Yaz SP will run at least a few hundred dollars in decent shape.

 There are 21 Hall of Famers in this set (including Joe Torre who is in the set as a player, but in the Hall as a manager).
 That is not a bad percentage out of a card set of 77.
 It is the presence of the baseball immortals alongside of some true fan favorites (think Norm Cash, Dick Groat, Frank Howard, etc.) that give the checklist of the 1964 issue such great appeal.

 When it comes to grading the individual cards have had a rough go due to the condition issues mentioned earlier.
-To this date, PSA has had 13,305 cards from this set submitted to them for grading.
-Of these, only eight have received a Gem Mint 10 grade.
-Mickey Mantle has had more cards submitted for grading than any other card in the set with 523.
-Of these, ten have been graded a Mint 9, and that is the highest grade any 1964 Topps Stand-Ups Mickey Mantle has received.
-The most common grade for all considered cards from this set has been an “8,” as 3,870 cards have received this designation (29%).
+To this date, PSA has had over 18,000 cards from this set submitted to them for grading.
+Of these, only eight have received a Gem Mint 10 grade (in the last nine years, only two 10s have been awarded).
+More Mickey Mantle cards have been submitted for grading than any other card in the set with 822.
+Of these, ten have been graded a Mint 9 (no 10s).
+The majority of the cards submitted–more than 9,400–have been rated 8 or 9.

 Throughout the years the die-cut stand-up has been revisited and reused many times.
 It will likely be used again.
 But any card trying this feature out will have a long way to go before it matches the status of the 1964 Topps Stand-Ups.
-See them on eBay here and on Amazon.com here.
+See them on eBay here.